MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 `tradewindow.cpp`
 `trading.cpp`

-To facilitate the changes listed in 2.16.2, the following changes were made at an engine level
+To facilitate the changes listed in the mechanics changelog, the following changes were made at an engine level

 ### 3.16.2.1, Mercantile disposition has reduced effect on bartering
 `mechanicsmanagerimp.cpp`